There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the Political Science and International Relations; Asian Studies major sequences
+- Level 3 option in the Asian Studies; Human Rights major sequences

 - Level 3 elective

-The academic objectives of the unit are to (1) develop knowledge and understanding of key theories of political change and democratic transition; (2) evaluate theoretical debates about the causes, processes and prospects of democracy in the Asian context; (3) develop an appreciation of the variety of political cultures in the Asian region and the multiple paths of democratisation; (4) develop knowledge of specific states and societies experiencing democratic transitions; (5) improve interpersonal and communication skills; and (6) develop the ability to conduct independent research utilising a variety of sources.
+Students are able to (1) demonstrate knowledge and understanding of key theories of political change; (2) evaluate theoretical debates about the causes, processes and prospects of autocracy and democracy in the Asian context; (3) recognise the variety of political cultures in the Asian region; (4) demonstrate knowledge of specific states and societies experiencing political transitions; (5) use strong interpersonal and communication skills; and (6) conduct independent research utilising a variety of sources.

-- Typically this unit is assessed in the following ways: (1) tutorial participation and presentation; (2) written assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation and presentation; (2) written assignments; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)